 Want a holiday vacation on a budget?
-If a family member has room in their house and you won’t be at each other’s throats after a few days, forgo the hotel and plan to use a spare bedroom, basement or even the couch.
-You might also consider purchasing an air mattress; you can pick one up at Walmart for less than $50, which is a lot cheaper than the cost of a hotel for a number of days.
+If a family member has room in their house and you won’t be at each other’s throats after a few days, forgo the hotel and plan to use their spare bedroom, basement or even the couch!
+You might also consider purchasing an air mattress.
+You can pick one up at Walmart for less than $50, which is a lot cheaper than the cost of a hotel for a number of days.
 Plus, it can be deflated and stowed away when not being used, making it more convenient for your hosts.

 2. Use Airbnb

-If staying with family or friends just isn’t an option, consider Airbnb instead of pricey hotel rooms.
+If staying with family or friends just isn’t an option, budget your trip with Airbnb instead of pricey hotel rooms.
 This service lets you rent short-term lodging when you travel thanks to a network of hosts willing to give up their home, guest space, or spare room temporarily for a modest price.
 It’s a great way to keep your trip budget in check.

 3. Take a Bus or Train

 If your family doesn’t live too far away, consider taking a bus or train ride there.
-Sure, we love our cars, but why spend all that money on gas?
+Sure, we all love our cars, but why spend all that money on gas?
 And not to mention the stress of traffic.
-Instead, you can just sit back and relax the whole way, and maybe even catch-up on some reading.
-If you start searching now, you can probably find great deals on bus and train tickets—there's nothing like a train ride for the holidays.
-If you're worried about not being able to get around while visiting, chances are you’ll be driving around with family anyway, and if you need a night out away from all the mayhem you can always take an Uber.
+Instead, you can just sit back and relax the whole way, and maybe even catch up on some reading.
+If you start searching now, you can probably find last-minute deals on bus and train tickets.
+Worried about not being able to get around while visiting?
+Chances are you’ll be driving around with family anyway, and if you need a night out away from all the familial mayhem you can always take an Uber or Lyft.

 4. Set Price Alerts and Shadow Surf

-If you’re searching for flights but gasping at the rates, you can always set an email price alert (this is especially useful on aggregator sites like Hotels.com or Kayak).
-Also, when looking for flights, remember to go into private or incognito mode (also known as “shadow surfing”) that way your browser doesn’t collect information about your browsing, which some airlines will use to raise rates on the dates you want.
+If you’re searching for flights but gasping at the rates, you can always set an email price alert (this is especially useful on aggregator sites, like Hotels.com or Kayak).
+Also, when looking for flights, remember to go into private or incognito mode (also known as “shadow surfing”).
+This way, your browser doesn’t collect information about what you’re looking for, which some airlines will use to raise rates on the dates you want.

 5. Pack Smart

-Since we're talking about packing, it's also a good idea to pack some snacks while you're at it, whether you’re travelling by plane, train, or automobile.
+It's also a good idea to pack some snacks whether you’re travelling by plane, train, or automobile.
 Snacks on-the-go can get very pricey, especially at the airport.
-Instead, pack a few of your favourites snacks from home; since you’ll likely be gorging on holiday hams and other fattening foods, you might want to go the healthy route and pack some veggies, hummus, cheese and fruit.
+So pack a few of your favourite snacks from home; since you’ll likely be gorging on holiday hams and other fattening foods, you might want to go the healthy route and pack some veggies, hummus, cheese, and fruit.

 6. Ship Gifts

-If you want to bring presents with you and they’re bulky, consider having them shipped to your destination ahead of time to avoid the hassle of lugging them around, and the extra cost they may incur if you’re flying.
+If you want to bring presents with you but they’re bulky, consider having them shipped to your destination ahead of time to avoid the hassle of lugging them around, plus the extra cost they may incur if you’re flying.
 If you shop online and are able to purchase all your gifts on one site, you may even be able to get free shipping.
 Otherwise, consider gift cards (those pack easily enough) or other small items.
 And always know that your family will be glad you made the effort to see them for the holidays if you do opt to go gift-free.
 Shipping wrapped gifts also eliminates the worry of having security unwrap them to see what’s inside for security purposes.

 7. Travel During the Week

-If you can avoid travelling on a weekend, it just might save you money.
-Travel site Kayak has crunched the numbers, and reports that Canadians generally fly cheaper on domestic flights when leaving Tuesday and returning Friday.
-For international flights, the best bet is to leave on Thursday and return on Monday.
+If you can avoid travelling on a weekend, it just might help your holiday budget.
+Travel site Kayak has crunched the numbers and reports that Canadians generally fly cheaper on domestic flights when leaving Tuesday and returning Friday.
+For international flights, your best bet is to leave on Thursday and return on Monday.
 Of course, if you’re having to take unpaid days off work the cheaper flight may not be worth it, so keep that in mind when doing your search.
-You can also probably save if you’re willing to take undesirable flights, like an early morning flight, a red eye, or a non-direct flight.
+You can also save if you’re willing to take undesirable flights, like an early morning flight, red-eye, or a non-direct flight.